Control 1.18: Application-Level Authorization and Role-Based Access Control (RBAC)

 - Service principal credential rotation completes within 90-day window

-- All agent actions have "Ask the user before running this action" enabled (Copilot Studio > Agent > Actions)
+- All agent tools have "Ask the user before running this action" enabled (Copilot Studio > Agent > Tools)

 - No agents have "Let other agents connect to and use this one" enabled without documented approval